prospector-dev/prospector/README.rst

         hooks:
         -   id: prospector

-This only installs base prospector - if you also use optional tools, for example bandit or mypy, then you can add them to the hook configuration like so::
+This only installs base prospector - if you also use optional tools, for example bandit and/or mypy, then you can add them to the hook configuration like so::

     repos: